-All providers of ultrasound services are encouraged to align their services to the QSI (jointly owned and developed by the RCR and the CoR).
+All providers of ultrasound services are encouraged to align their services to the Quality Standard for Imaging, QSI (jointly owned and developed by the RCR and the CoR).

-Support to meet the standard is available through the five-stage approach found on the RCR website or by contacting one of the Quality Improvement Partners at QSI@sor.org.
+The Standard and useful resources to meet the standard are available on the CoR website and RCR website.
+Further information and support is available by contacting the Quality Improvement Partners at qsi@rcr.ac.uk

-Services can be independently assessed by UKAS against that standard.
-Accreditation provides strong and independent confirmation that high-quality services are being delivered.
-Please access the UKAS webpages for further information.
+Services can be assessed against the standard.
+Assessment provides strong and independent confirmation that high-quality services are being delivered.